dyllandry/c-uno/readme.md

 ## Todo

+- turn FillDeck to CreateDeck
+	- I think it can return by copy the deck struct it makes and the pointers will be fine
 - model player's hands
 	- Has a dynamically allocated array of dynamically allocated cards so the array can grow in size.
 Players might have only 5 cards in their hand, and possibly never more than 15.
 - model the discard pile